haoyangz/LT-rich/README.md

+Check out [here](https://github.com/haoyangz/LT-rich/blob/master/cell-lineage%20mapping.ipynb) for the results, the first part of which is for mESC and the second is for endoderm.

 ## The processing procedure
 1. When searching for barcode, using the fist the first 22 and the last 11 bp in the 50bp-long read as filter with **2** bp of mismatch allowed.